 - Select the mode for choosing a machining position.
-The TNC hides the layers shown in the left window, and the right window becomes active for position selection - ▶ In order to select a machining position, click the desired element with the left mouse button.
+The TNC hides the layers shown in the left window, and the right window becomes active for position selection - In order to select a machining position, click the desired element with the left mouse button.
 The TNC indicates possible locations for machining positions on the selected element with stars.
 Click one of the stars: The TNC loads the selected position into the left window (displays a point symbol).
-If you click a circle, the TNC adopts the circle center as machining position - ▶ If necessary you can also deselect elements that you already selected, by clicking the element in the right window again, but this time while pressing the CTRL key (click inside the marked area) - ▶ If you want to specify the machining position at the intersection of two elements, click the first element with the left mouse button: the TNC displays stars at the selectable machining positions - ▶ Click the second element (straight line, complete circle or circular arc) with the left mouse button.
-The TNC loads the intersection of the elements into the left window (displays a point symbol)

-▶ Save the selected machining positions to the clipboard of the TNC so that you can then insert them as a positioning block with cycle call in a plainlanguage program, or

-To save the selected machining positions to a point file, enter the target directory and any file name in the pop-up window displayed by the TNC.
+If you click a circle, the TNC adopts the circle center as machining position - If necessary you can also deselect elements that you already selected, by clicking the element in the right window again, but this time while pressing the CTRL key (click inside the marked area) - If you want to specify the machining position at the intersection of two elements, click the first element with the left mouse button: the TNC displays stars at the selectable machining positions - Click the second element (straight line, complete circle or circular arc) with the left mouse button.
+The TNC loads the intersection of the elements into the left window (displays a point symbol) - Save the selected machining positions to the clipboard of the TNC so that you can then insert them as a positioning block with cycle call in a plainlanguage program, or - To save the selected machining positions to a point file, enter the target directory and any file name in the pop-up window displayed by the TNC.
 Default setting: Name of the DXF file.
 If the name of the DXF file contains special characters or spaces, the TNC replaces the characters with underscores.
-As an alternative, you can also select the file type: Point table (.PNT), pattern generator table (.HP) or plainlanguage program (.H).
-If you save the machining positions to a plain-language program, the TNC creates a separate linear block with cycle call for every machining position (L X...
-Y...
-M99).
-You can also transfer this program to old TNC controls and run it there.

-Confirm the entry: The TNC saves the contour program in the directory in which the DXF file is also saved

-If you want to select more machining positions in order to save them to a different file, press the Cancel selected elements icon and select as described above
+Alternately, you can also select the file type, see also "Select a file type" on page 253 - Confirm the entry: The TNC saves the contour program in the directory in which the DXF file is also saved - If you want to select more machining positions in order to save them to a different file, press the Cancel selected elements icon and select as described above